functionland/docs/docs/RFCs/private-network.md

 ## Proposal
 Using IPFS built-in private network. base on [spec](https://github.com/libp2p/specs/blob/master/pnet/Private-Networks-PSK-V1.md)
-Its uses a pre-shared key (PSK) to create a private network with encrypted communication.
+It uses a pre-shared key (PSK) to create a private network with encrypted communication.

 For box setup user provide an environment variable SECRET which is password he should remember. the secret then convert to a hash of 256 bit by algorithm like sha256 and generate the swarm.key for ipfs and libp2p node's.